-- 1. The students (to take) part in that experiment.
-(Past Simple) - 2.
-Biological industry (to produce) various drugs and preparations to protect animals from harmful conditions of environment.
-(Present Perfect) - 3.
-Agriculture (to supply) the necessary raw materials for light industries which produce large quantities of consumer goods.
-(Present Simple) - 4.
-They (to discuss) the results of chemical reactions.
-(Present Continuous) - 5.
-He (to finish) the experiments by the end of the month.
-(Future Perfect) - 6.
-The students (to read) the text when the teacher came in.
-(Past Continuous) - 7.
-Agriculture (to play) an important role in the development of our country.
+1. The students (to take) part in that experiment.
+(Past Simple)

+2. Biological industry (to produce) various drugs and preparations to protect animals from harmful conditions of environment.
+(Present Perfect)

+3. Agriculture (to supply) the necessary raw materials for light industries which produce large quantities of consumer goods.
 (Present Simple)

+4. They (to discuss) the results of chemical reactions.
+(Present Continuous)

+5. He (to finish) the experiments by the end of the month.
+(Future Perfect)

+6. The students (to read) the text when the teacher came in.
+(Past Continuous)

+7. Agriculture (to play) an important role in the development of our country.
+(Present Simple)

-Task 10 .
+Task 10.
 The Preposition.
 Fill in the blanks with the prepositions of time in, on, at where necessary.

-1) I usually finish work earlyFriday.
-I don't workthe weekend.
-2) Let's meetfiveSunday, July 14.
-3) I am busythe moment.
-Cometen minutes' time, please.
+1) I usually finish work early Friday.
+I don't work the weekend.

+2) Let's meet five Sunday, July 14.
+3) I am busy the moment.
+Come ten minutes' time, please.

 4) There was a boat race in Southampton Easter Day.
 A lot of people usually come there Easter to see the race.

-5) Can you imagine what the world will bethe year 2100?
-6) When will you have your holiday,winter orsummer? - I'll have it lateAugust.
-7) We started the offmidnight and reached the place of destinationtwelve hours noon.
-8) I was in France in 1997. that time I was working as a waiter in a small cafe.
-9) the age of sixteen he left his parents' house.
-10) her wedding day she got up dawn.
-11) You must come and start doing electrophoresis next Thursday.
-Are you freeThursday?
-12) I received a lot of presents my birthday.
-13) Leonardo da Vinci lived and worked the Middle Ages.
-14) every day he got up early the morning and went to bed late night.
-15) the 19th century many people died of cholera and smallpox. the 17th century many people area of choicia and smanpox.
+- 6) When will you have your holiday, winter or summer?
+I'll have it late August. - 7) We started the off midnight and reached the place of destination twelve hours noon. - $\overline{8) I}$ was in France in 1997. that time I was working as a waiter in a small cafe. - 9) the age of sixteen he left his parents' house. - 10) her wedding day she got up dawn. - 11) You must come and start doing electrophoresis next Thursday.
+Are you free Thursday? - 12) I received a lot of presents my birthday. - 13) Leonardo da Vinci lived and worked the Middle Ages. - 14) every day he got up early the morning and went to bed late night. - 15) the 19th century many people died of cholera and smallpox.

 Task 11.
 Complete the sentences with the prepositions: about; at; for; into; of; on; to; with 1.
 Thank you coming all this way.

-2. I've divided my presentation three parts.
+- 2. I've divided my presentation three parts.
 3. First of all, I'll give you an overview our financial situation.
-4. First, we'll be looking the company's sales in the last two quarters.
-5. In the first part of my presentation I'll focus the current project status.
-6. Point one deals new regulations for Internet use.
-7 Secondly I'll talk our investment in office technology 7.
+4. First, we'll be looking the company's sales in the last two quarters. - 5.
+In the first part of my presentation I'll focus the current project status.

+- 6. Point one deals new regulations for Internet use. - 7.
 Secondly, I'll talk our investment in office technology.
-8. After that I'll move on the next point. o.
-The that I i move on the next point.
-Task 12 .
+8. After that I'll move on the next point.

+Task 12.
 Open the brackets and use the comparative form of the adjectives and adverbs.

-1) This exercise is (simple) than that one.
-2) Why are you talking?
-Please be (quiet).
-3) New districts of Moscow are (beautiful) than the old ones.
-4) He is (clever) than his brother.
-5) My (old) sister is 4 years (old) than me.
-6) There are (many) customers on Saturdays than on weekdays.
-7) Are expensive things (good) than cheap ones?
-8) Is English grammar (difficult) than Russian grammar?
-9) He has made (few) mistakes than yesterday.
-10) She had to give us (far) information though she didn't want to.
+- 1) This exercise is (simple) than that one. - 2) Why are you talking?
+Please be (quiet). - 3) New districts of Moscow are (beautiful) than the old ones. - 4) He is (clever) than his brother. - 5) My (old) sister is 4 years (old) than me. - 6) There are (many) customers on Saturdays than on weekdays. - 7) Are expensive things (good) than cheap ones? - 8) Is English grammar (difficult) than Russian grammar? - 9) He has made (few) mistakes than yesterday. - 10) She had to give us (far) information though she didn't want to.